 Eck says that codependents, or those who are overly reliant on another person in a relationship, tend to be givers, who will keep going above and beyond for someone else who isn't reciprocating that level of care.
-Eventually, the codependent person can become angry that they're not getting mutual treatment, and can begin to feel like victims.
+Eventually, the codependent person can become angry that they're not receiving mutual treatment, and can begin to feel like victims.

 "Codependency comes from a low self-esteem and loss of identity," she says.
 "It becomes a cycle, where the person continues to think, If only I did this one thing better, this person will love me, so let me give in a different way.
 And the cycle continues."